jacquetpi/jacquetpi.github.io/README.md

-Boring personal website built without any fancy framework in a "sobriety" spirit
+A basic personal website, built without any fancy frameworks, following a minimalist approach

 [Link to website](https://jacquetpi.github.io)